-Under alternative C, the national seashore would manage shorebirds to improve productivity to meet recovery goals entirely through management of predator impacts to reduce the losses of nests and chicks to predation.
-There would be no changes in the use and access restrictions that are currently in place.
-Thus, under alternative C, the national seashore would manage shorebirds as described in the no-action alternative but with the addition of predator management options, including lethal removal of predators, as described under alternative B.
+Under alternative C, the national seashore would manage shorebirds to improve productivity to meet recovery goals primarily through management of predator impacts to reduce the losses of nests and chicks to predation.
+Alternative C would include predator management as described under alternative B. Alternative C would continue all of the use and access restrictions that are currently in place as described under alternative A plus the current seasonal closure on kite boarding would be expanded to a year-round ban.